SenatorSteven/microbar/README.md

 ## Features:
-- the lack of the sleep function
+- the lack of a sleep function
 - multi-monitor support
 - an extremely verbose and helpful default configuration
 - a fully customizable bar, sections and buttons